Introduction

 The study “Risks and vulnerabilities in the EU food supply chain” serves as a reminder that the food supply chain is susceptible to a wide range of risks.
 Overall, the report shows that stakeholders do not fail to identify the risks to which the supply chain is most exposed overall: biophysical, environmental, and economic risks, as well as market risks.
 These risks are overall well studied and understood.
 But, along with well-understood risks, relatively new risks are surfacing and this should be kept in mind when looking for future solutions.

-This study highlights the need to be ready to handle the unexpected, which is consistent with current events such as the COVID-19 pandemic and the war in Ukraine.
+This study highlights the critical need to be ready to handle the unexpected, which is consistent with current events such as the COVID-19 pandemic and the war in Ukraine.
 Based on their specific characteristics, strategies should be developed to address the risks affecting the food supply chain.
-For example, whether measures that address the risk’s source would be more beneficial or not could be decided using the results of this study.
+For example, whether that address the risk’s source would be more beneficial or not could be decided using the results of this study.

 Source

 European Commission.
 (2023).
-Risks and vulnerabilities in the EU food supply chain – Mapping and analysis based on a survey. https://op.europa.eu/en/publication-detail/-/publication/a98107e4-88f3-11ee-99ba-01aa75ed71a1/language-en
+Risks and vulnerabilities in the EU food supply chain – Mapping and analysis based on a stakeholder survey. https://op.europa.eu/en/publication-detail/-/publication/a98107e4-88f3-11ee-99ba-01aa75ed71a1/language-en

 TwitterFacebookLinkedInPin It